Glitch752/OnScreenOCR/README.md

 - Live preview of the OCR result

 ## TODO
-- [ ] Ability to capture screenshots (since we effectively do that anyway)
-- [ ] Change cursor to crosshair when selecting region
-- [ ] Test and add support for MacOS and Linux
+- [ ] Add support for MacOS and Linux
-- [ ] Tooltips when hovering over buttons
 - [ ] Feedback for copying to clipboard
 - [ ] A setting to change the OCR keybind
 - [ ] Allow for configuring other tesseract options (e.g. blacklisted characters, etc.)